buswedg/Udacity/Data Analyst Nanodegree/P2 Analyzing the NYC Subway Dataset/ND_Project2.md

 ####1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.

-The Mann-Whitney U-test was used to compare the mean ridership of rainy days vs non-rainy days.
+The Mann-Whitney U-test was used to compare the ridership of rainy days vs non-rainy days.
 This test is suitable as 1) the underlying distributions are not normally distributed, and 2) the Mann-Whitney U-test is a non-parametric test which does not assume any particular distribution, as opposed to Welch’s t-test.

 A two-tailed test and hence a two-tailed P value was used.
-A two-tailed test is suitable since 1) it is not yet known which of the two means will be the greater or lessor, and 2) such a test is able to establish whether either of the two distributions tends to have greater values than the other.
+A two-tailed test is suitable as such a test is able to establish whether either of the two distributions tends to have greater/lessor values than the other.

 The two-tailed P value for this test is .05 (5% significance level).

-Null Hypothesis: There 'is no significant difference' in population average ridership on rainy days compared to the average ridership on non-rainy days.
+Null Hypothesis: There 'is no significant difference' between the distribution of ridership on rainy days compared to the distribution of ridership on non-rainy days.

-Alternative Hypothesis: There 'is a significant difference' in population average ridership on rainy days compared to the average ridership on non-rainy days.
+Alternative Hypothesis: There 'is a significant difference' between the distribution of ridership on rainy days compared to the distribution of ridership on non-rainy days.

 Therefore, if (p * 2) < 0.05, we reject the null hypothesis.